Pilo-cr/ProjectGSR/README.md

 - [ ] change colour of line when high stress.
 - [ ] add alarm sound when high stress.
 - [ ] fill in website.

+need to install 'brew install ffmpeg' for sound to work, python doesnt have it.

 rename script and pass file as argument ? - dicho por papi